 - The Diamond Beach

 - Optional Boat tour on Jokulsarlon (May-Oct)

-Included: 2 nights hotel accommodation with breakfast and private bathroom, a Golden Circle and Secret Lagoon guided day tour, Secret Lagoon entry fee, and a 2 day guided tour of the South Coast, including a glacier hike with our qualified glacier guide on Vatnajökull Glacier, English guidance and minibus transport.
+Included: 2 nights hotel accommodation with breakfast and private bathroom, a Golden Circle and Secret Lagoon guided day tour, Secret Lagoon entry fee, and a 2 day guided tour of the South Coast, a guided ice caving excursion, English guidance and minibus transport.

 *In summer there is an optional boat trip on Jökulsárlón Glacier Lagoon, we recommend booking this as soon as possible because it sells out (extra fee).

 Note: During the summer (from May 15th to September 15th we pick you up between 08:00 and 08:30, outside of these dates we pick up our guests between 09:00 and 09:30.

 Ice Cave Info: Our main cave is "Crystal Ice Cave", but if it is inaccessible we will visit another cave.
 During the summer months (Apr-Oct), we go to the Katla Ice Cave.
 If it is inaccessible, we do a glacier hike instead.

 Accommodation Hotel room with private bathroom.
 Your first night is spent at a country hotel in the region around Skaftafell and your second night will be spent in Reykjavík.